Doctoral Examination

 For the formal aspects to consider before starting to write the thesis please refer to the website of the Doctoral Administration Office.

-• a chairperson (all D-MATL professors may act as chairperson)
+• All D-MATL professors may act as chairperson.

-The chairperson cannot be a co-examiner at the same time.
-The following additional criteria must apply to the co-examiners:
+• The chairperson cannot be a co-examiner at the same time.

-Doctoral students must obtain the confirmation for the completion of the doctoral studies from the D-MATL study administration at least 3 months before the exam registration.
+The doctoral studies must be completed before registering for the doctoral exam.
 If the requirements of the doctoral studies are not met, the examination needs to be postponed.
 Therefore, it is recommended to obtain the confirmation for the completion of the doctoral studies as early as possible.

 At least 20 working days before the oral examination the completed doctoral thesis must be submitted electronically to the examination committee and the D-MATL study administration.
 At the moment no printed copy is required.
 The format of the thesis must conform to the requirements specified on the website of the Doctoral Administration Office.